 The Nebraska Humane Society was founded in 1875.
 The organization was originally established for the protection of both animals and children.
 In the mid 1940’s, state agencies began to embrace child welfare issues, leaving the Nebraska Humane Society as the sole organization within the Omaha area designated for the protection of animals.

 The Nebraska Humane Society protects, saves and enriches the lives of animals in the communities we serve.

 A good home for every pet.
 To achieve that, we will be working more and more, outside the shelter to offer support and guidance for all pet owners.

-NHS is a private, not for profit 501-C3 organization governed by a volunteer Board of Directors.
+NHS is a not for profit 501-C3 organization governed by a volunteer Board of Directors.
 As a non-profit agency we rely on private donations to keep our doors (and kennels) open.
 We do not receive tax dollars, nor do we receive any portion of dues or donations paid to national animal welfare agencies.

 We rely on donations from annual donors who include individuals, corporations and foundations to fund the cost of sheltering tens of thousands of animals, our animal medical program, animal care facilities, adoption counseling, pet training and our behavior modification program, The Molly Project.
 NHS also works to generate income through our adoption fees, Animal Outfitters retail store and services such as training classes, humane education camps, and private pet cremations.